 The Master of Health Professions Education (MHPE) program requires students to complete 32 semester credit hours, which are organized into three components: five core courses, electives, and a thesis.
 The core courses, MHPE 501, 502, 503, and 504 each carry 4 credit hours and MHPE 505 carries 2 credit hours for a total of 18 credit hours.
 Students accumulate 6-8 credits in thesis research.
-The remaining 6-8 credit hours are accumulated through electives of 1-2 credit hours, or transfer of credits from a graduate program at another university (8 credit hours maximum).
+The remaining 6-8 credit hours are accumulated through 2-credit electives, or transfer of credits from a graduate program at another university (8 credit hours maximum).
 MHPE 505, a one-week on-site introductory course, must be taken by all students at the start of the program.

 The core courses, MHPE 501, 502, 503, and 504, which are listed below, can be taken in any sequence.
 MHPE 505 must be taken prior to the other core courses.